BYTESHAUS/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

   <i>Walhalla</i> on the river Danube, Bavaria (built 1820-1842) is an exemplary neoclassicism.
 </td><td>
  Buildings are <b>immobile</b>, conservative, and traditional &mdash; software is <b>ephemeral</b>, fluid, and doesn't know nostalgia (like neoclassicism).</p>
  <p>Constructions are embossed with materials (and their costs), locations &mdash; software abstracts from pure boolean logic (lacking relay, transistor, or warm lamp vibes).
-However, software systems propagate the "philosophy" of a selected stack (languages/frameworks/libraries, storage, servers, communication protocols, ...).
+However, software buildings propagate the "philosophy" of a selected stack (languages/frameworks/libraries, storage, servers, communication protocols, ...).

  The software can't rust or erode, but it becomes obsolete in a few years.
 Decades (bare minimum for wood cabins) set lifecycle records in residual mainframe software - unlikely to recur (till interstellar flights).